losvenjak/OST-FER-2024-25/README.md

 This project investigates the possibility of estimating and predicting pilot performance in a flight simulator under startle conditions using physiological signals:

--EDA (Electrodermal Activity) – skin conductance
+- EDA (Electrodermal Activity) – skin conductance
--ECG (Electrocardiogram) – cardiac activity
+- ECG (Electrocardiogram) – cardiac activity
--QRS detection – heartbeat analysis
+- QRS detection – heartbeat analysis

 A Linear Discriminant Analysis (LDA) model was developed for performance classification.